Looking for a way to keep your money safe, yet want to be sure that it outpaces inflation? Series I bonds may be the perfect solution for you.

 - A separate inflation rate that changes every six months

-I bonds are way to profit from that rising inflation.
-Right now, the fixed rate for an I bond sold from May 1, 2019 through October 31, 2019 is .50%.
+So I bonds are basically a way to profit from rising inflation.
+Right now, the fixed rate for an I bond sold from November 1, 2019 through April 30, 2020 is .20%.
 This rate will remain constant over the life of the I bond.

-While Clark acknowledges that’s not huge interest, what he likes about it is that you never have to worry about falling behind inflation.
+That’s better than what you can earn on a CD right now.
+Furthermore, what Clark likes about it is that you never have to worry about falling behind inflation.
 You always get your base rate, plus the secondary rate, to put you over the top.

-You can buy $10,000 of these each year, per person.
+You can buy up to $10,000 of these each year, per person.
 The minimum investment starts at $25 when you do it online.

 You can also buy paper savings bonds using your tax refund.
 In that case, the minimum starts at $50.

 I bonds reach full maturity after 30 years.
-That means you stop earning interest on your money after 30 years.
+That means you stop earning interest on your money at that point.